-• To date, Sodexo has served 3,479,282 (meals to Springfield Public Schools students since the program began on March 12th (meals included breakfast, lunch, dinner and snacks)

-- o 17 school sites - Additional site at Smead Arena / Central High School added to complement the Oasis Food Bank on Fridays - New Fall Grab-n-Go services - Starting September 14, 2020 pickup times will be: - Monday, Wednesdays and Fridays from 2:00 6:00 p.m. - Continues to distribute laptops to students for remote learning over 10,000 were given out over the summer, including to our homeless students, on top of the 7,000 our students had already been using prior to pandemic - IPads being distributed to Pre-K students - Comcast to offer Internet Essentials Program for eligible and low-income students - Following new Department of Elementary and Secondary Education guidelines for remote learning and enrichment - Continuing to review, along with state officials and other School Superintendents, a phased reopening plan for the academic year - Commonwealth announced that school districts are to prepare three plans for reopening of schools: Continued remote learning, full reopening, and a hybrid version of both.
-The local school districts will determine which model to follow based on the public health data. - Springfield School Committee voted on Thursday, August 6, 2020 to open fully remote for the first marking period, with a plan to reassess the school model at that time. - School Committee had previously voted to push the start date for the 2020-2021 school year back two weeks - The original start to the school year had students in grades 1 12 scheduled to return August 31, 2020 and students in kindergarten to start one week after that and pre-kindergarteners the week after kindergarten.
-The new start dates for grades 1 12 will be September 15, 2020.
-Kindergarten will start September 21, 2020 and pre-kindergarteners on September 28, 2020. - School Committee voted on allowing certain fall sports - Industrial Hygienist will review all school buildings for air quality, air flow, protection, and appropriate measures to help mitigate any potential spread of the virus for the safety of employees and students - DESE announced major changes for the 2020-2021 school year - School year will start two weeks later and no later than Sept.
+- To date, Sodexo has served 4,891,034 meals to Springfield Public Schools students since the program began on March 12th (meals included breakfast, lunch, dinner and snacks) - 17 school sites - Additional site at Smead Arena / Central High School added to complement the Oasis Food Bank on Fridays - New Fall Grab-n-Go services - Starting September 14, 2020 pickup times will be: - Monday, Wednesdays and Fridays from 2:00 6:00 p.m. - Over 20,0000 laptops have been distributed to students for remote learning - o 10,000 laptops were given out over the summer, including to our homeless students - 7,000 laptops were already distributed to our students before the pandemic - IPads being distributed to Pre-K students - Comcast to offer Internet Essentials Program for eligible and low-income students - Following new Department of Elementary and Secondary Education guidelines for remote learning and enrichment - Continuing to review, along with state officials and other School Superintendents, a phased reopening plan for the academic year - Commonwealth announced that school districts are to prepare three plans for reopening of schools: Continued remote learning, full reopening, and a hybrid version of both.
+The local school districts will determine which model to follow based on the public health data. - Springfield School Committee voted on Thursday, August 6, 2020 to open fully remote for the first marking period, with a plan to reassess the school model at that time. - School Committee had previously voted to push the start date for the 2020-2021 school year back two weeks - Springfield School Committee voted to stay with remote learning until all schools and facilities are safe for students and staff - Industrial Hygienist presented report to School Committee on all school buildings for air quality, air flow, protection, and appropriate measures to help mitigate any potential spread of the virus for the safety of employees and students - DESE announced major changes for the 2020-2021 school year - School year will start two weeks later and no later than Sept.
 16, 2020 - School busing will be changed by reducing the capacity of riders to accommodate social distancing protocols - Protocols in place for addressing any potential coronavirus-like symptoms in school for staff and students - DESE issued "expected recommendation guidelines" for teachers who begin the school year remotely, to do so in their classrooms - The SPS, the Springfield School Committee and Springfield Teachers Union have agreed to begin the school year remotely for the first marking period.
-Springfield teachers will begin the school year teaching remotely and not in their classrooms. - MDPH is mandating new immunization requirements for influenza vaccine for attending childcare/preschool, grades kindergarten 12 and postsecondary institutions (with certain exceptions) - No snow days this school year only - Student attendance - o 91.7% student attendance for remote learning in first week - 92% student attendance for September
+Springfield teachers will begin the school year teaching remotely and not in their classrooms.